maxbarnas/sigkill.dk/blog/2021-05-06-another-haskell-and-nix-setup.md

 I am mostly happy with this setup, but it does have problems.
-One is that I link statically with `glibc` - this is usually considered a bad idea, because `glibc`s name lookup service depends on dynamic linking.
-The program we're building doesn't do any network requests, so this does not matter to us, but it might matter to others.
+One is that I link statically with `glibc` - this is usually considered a bad idea, because `glibc`'s name lookup service depends on dynamic linking.
+The program we're building doesn't perform any network requests, so this does not matter to us, but it might matter to others.

 Another problem is that the program is built against the Haskell packages present in the pinned version of Nixpkgs.
 This usually